18F/handbook/_pages/18f/how-18f-works/18f-project-lifecycle.md

 business development reps from the chapters, an account manager, and appropriate portfolio directors.
-This meeting is about making sure 18F understands the agency's needs, that our offerings fit their needs, that we have the right expertise to help them, and that the project fits with what we value.
-After this meeting, if everyone on the 18F team agrees that we should move forward, the Dashboard is updated again to move the opportunity into the **Qualified** stage, meaning that we believe it's a good project that we should try to take on.
+This meeting is about making sure 18F understands the agency's needs, that our offerings fit their needs, that we have the right expertise to help them in the right timeframe, and that the project fits with what we value.
+After this meeting, if everyone on the 18F team agrees that we should move forward, the Dashboard is updated again to move the opportunity into the **Qualified** stage, meaning that we believe it's a project that we should try to take on.

 Once an opportunity is qualified, the account manager writes up a short proposal to get aligned on the partner need, desired outcomes, and general shape of the